-Description: Two or more grants of up to $15,000 each will be awarded to Ithaca- and Geneva-based female faculty in the life sciences who display outstanding promise for conducting creative research which may have an important impact on human or environmental health, with the goal of supporting an innovative pilot experiment or a significantly new line of inquiry in their current research focus.
+Description: Two or more grants of up to $15,000 each were awarded to Ithaca- and Geneva-based female faculty in the life sciences who display outstanding promise for conducting creative research which may have an important impact on human or environmental health, with the goal of supporting an innovative pilot experiment or a significantly new line of inquiry in their current research focus.
 These awards have in prior years been limited to faculty in traditional life science disciplines.
 In 2017, female faculty from a variety of colleges and departments are eligible to apply provided they clearly state the relevance of their research to and its impact on the life sciences.*

 With the exception of equipment purchases and faculty salaries, grants from the Schwartz Research Fund may be applied toward a wide variety of expenses with the goal of supporting current research (for example: specific scientific needs, undergraduate/graduate/ postdoc support, and /or travel and lodging for research and/or conferences for grantees and/or students, postdocs, or consultants working with them).

 Applicants are encouraged to include conference / travel opportunities for graduate students and postdoctoral fellows.

 Grants from the Schwartz Research Fund are awarded on a 12-month cycle.